IvanDichev/AgileProjectManagementSystem/README.md

 ![Project](https://github.com/IvanDichev/AgileProjectManagementSystem/blob/main/images/Screenshot%202021-06-08%20at%2022-45-38%20Project%20-%20Web.png)

 From the workitem page you can see all the current workitems that have been assigned to that project.
-You can sort them, add new ones or siply edit them.
-After workitems has been created you can leave a comment about it for your team.
+You can sort them, add new ones or simply edit them.
+After workitems has been created you can leave a comment at the bottom of edit workitem page.
 Also after work item has been created it can be assigned to a sprint that is currently active.

 ![Workitems table](https://github.com/IvanDichev/AgileProjectManagementSystem/blob/main/images/Screenshot%202021-06-08%20at%2022-47-27%20Wrok%20items%20overview%20-%20Web.png)
 ![Creating workitem](https://github.com/IvanDichev/AgileProjectManagementSystem/blob/main/images/Screenshot%202021-06-08%20at%2022-47-38%20Create%20-%20Web.png)